TheFreeCoin/DEFI-freefinance-document/products/syrup-pool/syrup-pool-guide.md

 Staking in [Syrup Pools](https://docs.pancakeswap.finance/products/syrup-pool) lets you earn CAKE or other tokens while you sleep!

-It's simpler than farming with PancakeSwap's Yield Farms, because unlike the Farms, you only need to stake **one token** to start earning: usually CAKE.
+It's simpler than farming with FreeFinance's Yield Farms, because unlike the Farms, you only need to stake **one token** to start earning: usually CAKE.

 ## **Getting started with Syrup Pool staking**